 In most cases, you may find it more efficient to use GciExecuteStr.
 That function takes a C string as its argument, thus reducing the number of network round-trips required to execute the code.
-With GciExecute, you must first convert the source to a String object (see the following example.)
-If the source is already a String object, however, GciExecute will be more efficient.
+With GciExecute, you must first convert the source to a String or Utf8 object (see the following example.)
+If the source is already one of these kinds of object, however, GciExecute will be more efficient.

 Because GciExecute calls the virtual machine, the user can issue a soft break while this function is executing.
-For more information, see "Interrupting GemStone Execution" on page 32.
+For more information, see "Interrupting GemStone Execution" on page 27.